jbfoushee/CLP-Blackjack/README.md

 However, this became more of a discovery of the data I downloaded because expectations were not met.

+## Data Discovery

 Kaggle's simple description of the dataset was this:
 "The data was generated from the code used to analyse a million hands of Blackjack.
 The cards are distributed as seen in a casino.
 Idea is find out patterns and find out a strategy to optimize wins.
 The different columns are cards distributed to players and dealer and their sum of cards and how that round was won, either by player or by the dealer."

+There was no further documentation on how the data was gathered.
+- How often was the shoe (set of cards) swapped out?
+- How many decks of cards were involved?
+- What are the rules for the players to follow?

 The dataset is laid out as follows:
 - Index: Repeatable numerics of 0 to 5